davidcole1977/web-development-katas/rating-widget-kata.md

 document.querySelector('button').addEventListener('click', doStuff);
 ```

-## Step 1: set up the HTML fixture and write the first test
+## Step 1: set up the HTML fixture / set up and tear down and `getRating()` / retrieving from the DOM

 The HTML for the rating widget will look like this: